-Government Code Sections 11346.3(b)(1) and 11346.5(a)(10)

-The Department of Housing and Community Development has assessed whether or not and to what extent this proposal will affect the following:
+Government Code Sections 11346.3(b)(1) and 11346.5(a)(10) The Department of Housing and Community Development has assessed whether or not and to what extent this proposal will affect the following:

-- A. The creation or elimination of jobs within the State of California.
-These regulations will not affect the creation, or cause the elimination, of jobs within the State of California. - B. The creation of new businesses or the elimination of existing businesses within the State of California.
-These regulations will not affect the creation, or cause the elimination, of new or existing businesses within the State of California. - C. The expansion of businesses currently doing business within the State of California.
-These regulations will not affect the expansion of businesses currently doing business within in the State of California. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.
+A. The creation or elimination of jobs within the State of California.

+The regulations will not affect the creation, or cause the elimination, of jobs within the State of California.

+B. The creation of new businesses or the elimination of existing businesses within the State of California.

+The regulations will not affect the creation or the elimination of existing businesses within the State of California.

+C. The expansion of businesses currently doing business within the State of California.

+The regulations will not affect the expansion of businesses currently doing business within the State of California.

+D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.

 The potential benefits of these regulations include water conservation and more opportunities for housing.